CMU-IDS-2022/final-project-atd-2/Proposal.md

 # Sketches and Data Analysis

 We have split this section by dataset types, with each dataset having the same subsections under it.
+Please note that all the these dataset groups and their corresponding visualizations will be combined as single application for the final submission.

 # Dataset Group 1
 - primary-energy-source-bar.csv (Source Primary energy consumption by source, 2020 (ourworldindata.org) ): This dataset has data about energy consumption by fuel type per country for a big range of years.